squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 </div>
 </div>

-However, if you use a `L` prefixed string that starts with a `\xFFFF` escape, then the value is written as if it were a number (i.e. the value is always 32-bits long and has the format `FF FF <number as u16>`).
+However, if you use an `L` prefixed string that starts with a `\xFFFF` escape, then the value is written as if it were a number (i.e. the value is always 32-bits long and has the format `FF FF <number as u16>`).
 Here's an example:

 <div class="gets-parsed-as">
 <div style="display: flex; flex-direction: column; flex-basis: 100%; flex: 1;">